tompollard/tableone/README.rst

 Documentation
 -------------

 Documentation is available on `readthedocs <http://tableone.readthedocs.io/en/latest/>`_.
-An executable demonstration of the package is available on `GitHub as a Jupyter Notebook <https://github.com/tompollard/tableone/blob/master/tableone.ipynb>`_.
+An executable demonstration of the package is available `on GitHub <https://github.com/tompollard/tableone/blob/master/tableone.ipynb>`_ as a Jupyter Notebook.
+The easiest way to try out this notebook is to `open it in Google Colaboratory <https://colab.research.google.com/github/tompollard/tableone/blob/master/tableone.ipynb>`_.

 Suggested citation
 ------------------